a part of the IDGenWeb & USGenWeb Projects

 About Clearwater County

-Clearwater County was established February 27, 1911, and was named for the Clearwater River whose name was translated from the Nez Perce term, Koos-Koos-Kia, meaning "clear water".
-In September 1805, Lewis and Clark followed an old Indian trail between the north and middle forks of the Clearwater River and met the Nez Perce near the present site of Weippe.
+Clearwater County was named for the Clearwater River whose name was translated from the Nez Perce term, Koos-Koos-Kia, meaning "clear water".
+In September 1805, Lewis and Clark followed an old Indian trail between the north and middle forks of the Clearwater River and met the Nez Perce near the present site of Weippe on the Weippe Prairie.
 Although no doubt known to the Nez Perce Indians for many years, gold was first "discovered" in 1860 by Elias D. Pierce and Wilbur F. Bassett along a creek christened "Oro Fino Creek" meaning "fine gold".
-The Pierce Courthouse, erected in 1862, is Idaho's oldest public building.

 All materials contained on these pages are furnished for the free use of those engaged in researching their family origins.
 Any commercial use or distribution, without the consent of the host/author of these pages is prohibited.
 All images used on these pages were obtained from sources permitting free distribution, or generated by the author, and are subject to the same restrictions/permissions.
 All persons contributing material for posting on these pages do so in recognition of their free, non-commercial distribution, and further, is responsible to assure that no copyright is violated by their submission.